toggledbits/node-red-contrib-ezlo/README.md

 You can also find me in the [Node-Red forum](https://discourse.nodered.org/) as [@toggledbits](https://discourse.nodered.org/u/toggledbits/summary), and I'm happy to answer questions there, but if you're reporting a bug, please do so at Github issues (linked above) to help keep me organized.

-**Known Issue:** To reiterate what was stated above, the selection of items and devices isn't yet as smooth as I want it to be (and the way I want it to work may be beyond the limits of what the Node-Red API will allow).
-To get the device and item fields to populate, it may be necessary to choose the hub on the node first, then click "Done" to exit the edit of the unfinished node, then go back into the node, at which point the lists should populate.
-On the very first node added or when a new hub is added, it may even be necessary to "Deploy" before going back to edit to get the menus to fill.

-**Known Issue:** Ezlo hubs on recent firmware issue an error (bad parameters) when you attempt to change the house mode to the current mode (i.e. set it to what it already is).
+**Known Issue:** Ezlo hubs on recent firmware issue an error (bad parameters) when you attempt to change the house mode to the already active mode, rather than ignoring the call.
 This is a logged error only and produces no other output (i.e. nothing at the node's output), so it's benign.
 Just be aware of it if you see it in the logs.

 **Known Issue:** Some versions of Ezlo firmware will refuse to open connections after a hub reboot for a couple of minutes.
-They do recover, but it's a firmware issue and there's nothing I can do about it.
+It will eventually recover, but it's an Ezlo firmware issue and there's nothing I can do about it.

 ## Donations Fuel This Project!